cwstra/rpdiscordrewrite/docs/source/commands/server_settings.rst

 ----------------------------------------------------

-The ``channel_inline_toggle`` and ``server_inline_toggle`` commands allows the user to toggle inline rolling on the channel or server, respectively.
+The ``channel_inline_toggle`` and ``server_inline_toggle`` commands allow the user to toggle inline rolling on the channel or server, respectively.
 The command does not take arguments, instead providing a toggle dialogue.
 By default, the inline roller is disabled.

 Syntax